yousefhamza/TrelloToYouTrack/README.md

+:warning: **Warning:** This API is deprecated.
+It relies on Trello's deprecated API features and is built with Python 2.7, which is no longer actively maintained.
+For more details, see the issue on [YouTrack](https://youtrack.jetbrains.com/issue/RDOC-921/Import-from-Trello).

 # Trello to Youtrack migration script

 The scripts here to provide a way to import from Trello to Youtrack as easy and as quick as possible